 2 or 3 story homes are sometimes built with a design flaw….
 That’s when your Upper Level gutters (the gutters highest on your home) empty out onto your Lower Level roof only to be recollected by the Lower Level gutters.
-When this happens, it can cause an assortment of damages to your home.
-We always suggest connecting the Upper Level gutters into the Lower Level gutters using downspout extensions for many reasons.
+When this happen it can cause an assortment of problems and it also adds stress to the gutter system by overwhelming the gutters.
+We always suggest connecting the Upper Level gutters into the Lower Level gutters using downspout extensions in pretty much any situation.

-The most important reason to connect the gutters with downspout extensions, is water damage to the roof.
+One of the most important reasons to connect the gutters with downspout extensions, is water damage to the roof.
 When all the water from the Upper roof gets collected in the gutters and comes down the downspout, it has built up a little speed and force.
 That water washes away shingle grit and eventually damages shingles to the point that they will curl up.
-Once this happens, the shingles become ineffective and your roof is now vulnerable to rot, leaks, mold, moss growth, etc…
+Once this happens the shingles become ineffective and your roof is now vulnerable to rot, leaks, mold, moss growth, etc…

 Excessive water pouring onto the roof will cut the life of your roof in half or maybe more.
 For example, a 30 year roof is going to be lucky to last 15 years under these conditions.
 Check out these example photos below of shingle damage caused by downspout run off.